Kyaw-Thiha/Notes/Software Design/SOLID Design Principles/SOLID.md

 # SOLID

 ## 1. Single Responsibility Principle (SRP)
-A class should have only 1 reason to change.q
+A class should have only 1 reason to change.

 ## 2. Open/Closed principle (OCP)
 This is a bad design since we cannot use different date formats.